FengJi2021/FengJi2021.github.io/_posts/2022-05-01-first-dive-into-webgpu.md

 ---
 layout: post
-title: a little dive into webgpu
+title: A Little Dive Into Webgpu
 categories: [webgpu, webgaming]
 description: to get a better rendering performance for webgaming
 keywords: webgpu, webgaming, rendering